-Patients for whom the IriSight[TM] Prenatal Analysis test is ordered have the choice to opt-in to ACMG Secondary Findings.
+Patients for whom the IriSight® Comprehensive Analysis - Prenatal test is ordered have the choice to opt-in to ACMG Secondary Findings.
 The American College of Medical Genetics and Genomics (ACMG) recommends reporting pathogenic and likely pathogenic variants in a list of genes in both a gene-specific and variant-specific manner.
 Variantyx evaluates the secondary findings list of genes, the version of which will be listed in the report and can be found on the Variantyx website, www.variantyx.com/acmg-secondary-findings.
 These variants are not typically reviewed during routine processing of fetal samples, but are actively sought and reported to the patient.
 The ACMG recommends reviewing variants in the genes in their recommended list because the genes are related to conditions that are considered 'actionable', meaning that there are steps that can be taken to mitigate the onset or severity of the clinical outcome.
 It is important to understand that it is possible to have a pathogenic variant but to have it not detected by the assay.
 In addition, variants of uncertain significance are not reported in these genes.
 If a variant is of uncertain significance, and later is considered pathogenic, it cannot be determined without a reanalysis of the data.

-The option to receive Secondary (ACMG) Findings is not available to relatives, with the exception of the reported parental inheritance of the variants identified in the fetus.
+The option to receive Secondary (ACMG) Findings is not available for the IriSight[®] CNV Analysis.
+In addition, this option is not available for relatives, with the exception of the reported parental inheritance of the variants identified in the fetus.
 No specific parental results are issued as a separate report under the family member's name.